Launch Rehab

 When RMT should lead

 Some presentations are dominated by soft-tissue irritability with little movement deficit — a person whose neck range is technically full but whose upper traps and posterior cervical muscles are so reactive that every movement feels worse than the assessment suggests it should.
-In those cases, several sessions of focused RMT work, under CMTBC scope, can lower the noise enough for active rehab to begin.
+In those cases, several sessions of focused RMT work, under CCHPBC scope, can lower the noise enough for active rehab to begin.

 This is a sequencing call, not a substitution.
 The RMT work is doing one job: getting the tissue calm enough that the physio plan becomes tolerable.
 Once that's true, physio leads.